open-sesame-escape/open-sesame-escape.github.io/content/puzzles/hidden-messages/misspellings.md

 Make sure that your misspellings are egregious (that is, easy to spot) but also unmistakable for the word they are supposed to represent.
 Players need to be able to pick out the words but still be able to understand them.
 Keep in mind the reading level of players.
-Young children or English as a second language players are likely to have more trouble with a puzzle like this.
+Young children or English-as-a-second-language players are likely to have more trouble with a puzzle like this.